 Compensation for Mistreatment in a Nursing Home

 As soon as you ensure an abused or neglected nursing home resident is not in danger of further harm, you should contact an experienced lawyer to demand compensation for their injuries.
 Depending on the situation, you and your family could get compensated for medical bills, physical pain, emotional damages, and lost wages (if you took time off to help your family member).
 Courts sometimes order punitive damages to punish particularly egregious behavior, as a nursing home abuse lawyer at Ostroff Godshall Injury and Accident Lawyers can explain.

 Talk to a Quakertown Nursing Home Abuse Attorney Today

 Nursing home mistreatment is a serious issue that affects far too many families around the Commonwealth.
 If someone you love is being neglected or abused in a nursing home, do not hesitate to remove them from the dangerous situation and seek legal counsel to discuss your options.

-A Quakertown nursing home abuse lawyer at Ostroff Injury Law will fight like hell to protect your family from negligent and abusive facilities.
+A Quakertown nursing home abuse lawyer at Ostroff Godshall Injury and Accident Lawyers will fight like hell to protect your family from negligent and abusive facilities.
 You will not pay us anything until we recover compensation on your behalf, so call us today to get started.